-For real, though: there aren’t many groups out there declaring—en masse, and in public—that wanting to have sex absent the direct involvement of a uterus is a normal, human, even necessary thing.
+For real, though: there aren’t many populations out there declaring—en masse, and in public—that wanting to have sex absent the direct involvement of a uterus is a normal, human, even necessary thing.

 But Romance writers are.
 And we’re doing it under a constant barrage of ridicule, sometimes from the very women who claim to support us.

 Romance writers aren’t the only ones putting women’s stories front-and-center, thank goodness; more entertainment outlets (TV, movies, comics, plays, and more) are doing that these days.
 But when it comes to claiming—loudly and clearly and on the record—that having sex for pleasure is essential to a fully lived life?
 That lane is a lot less crowded.

 Authors and readers are always on the side of Romance characters as they pursue their desires, even if they live in a time or place where those desires are policed.
 What’s more, the worlds in our books tend to give everyone, regardless of demographic, a fair shot at fulfillment in a broader sense—across all aspects of life.

 Sadly—even maddeningly—that’s not the reality for a lot of us.
 Still.
 In 20-f**king-19.
 Many of us are literally being punished for pursuing romantic and sexual lives on our own terms: Gay people are denied service at bakeries and such, on account of who they love.
 Trans people are told on the regular, by our government and other powerful institutions, that their very identity is a lie and an abomination.
 And every day, women in this country face serious legal ramifications just for having sex for the hell of it.
 We face life in jail—possibly even the death penalty—for trusting ourselves and our doctors with reproductive decisions rather than our state legislators.
 And we’re at risk of criminal investigation if we’re unfortunate enough to suffer a miscarriage.